a-gram/audioneex/docs/build.rst

    The parameters for the build script are case-sensitive.

 Naturally, first you will have to build the required external libraries mentioned in the prerequisites for the specific Android platforms you're targeting.
-A build script in the root directory called ``android-configure`` will help you with the cross-compilation of these libraries.
-For more info, refer to the script itself.
 Patched source code for the libraries that compile on Android straight away can be downloaded from `here <https://www.dropbox.com/s/kg9sn42d80lt0gt/audioneex_android_ext_libs.tar.gz>`_.
 Just unpack them somewhere and run